Historical Football Kits

 Background

 In 1926, the Mariners won their division and with it promotion back to the Second Division.
 Three years later they were promoted back to the First Division.
-Aside from two seasons back in the Second (1932-33 and 1933-34), they remained in the top division until 1948, appearing in the FA Cup semi-final in 1936 and 1939.
+Aside from two seasons back in the Second (1932-33 and grimsby town fc crest 19361933-34), they remained in the top division until 1948, appearing in the FA Cup semi-final in 1936 (when they wore a special kit in all their cup games) and 1939.
+On 5 October 1934 the team wore red socks for the first time.
+According to Dave Wherry, one source suggests these were a gift from an anonymous fan who had won the football pools after putting Chelsea down to beat Grimsby.
+A more prosaic account is that the manager, Frank Womack, thought they would make it easier for players to spot each other on the pitch.

-Their decline in the 1950s was dramatic.
+Grimsby's decline in the 1950s was dramatic.
 Relegated from the First Division in 1948, they were seeking re-election to the Third Division (North) in 1955.
 The following season they were champions and were promoted back to Division Two were they stayed for four seasons.
-The so called "cod war" dispute with Iceland in the late 1950s struck a severe blow at the traditional trawler fleet that provided the basis of Grimsby's industry.
+The so called "cod war" dispute with Iceland in the late 1950s struck a severe blow to the traditional trawler fleet that provided the basis of Grimsby's industry.
 As the local economy suffered so did the football club's fortunes.
+Throughout this period the team wore the standard striped shirts of the period with various sock combinations.

-In 1997 they were relegated from Nationwide Division One (the old Second Division) but came back via the play-offs the following season.
+In 1997 they were relegated from Nationwide Division One (the old Second Division) but came back via the play-offs the following season, also winning the Auto Windscreens Trophy.
+A new kit, sponsored by Dixon's Motors was worn in that final and then in the remaining league games.
 History repeated itself between 2003 and 2004 when Grimsby plunged down the divisions once more.
+In 2004 the club began an association with Young's Seafood, the town's largest private sector employer.

 Sources